MBA Custom Corporate - Area of Emphasis in Finance

 A W. P. Carey Custom Corporate MBA makes your organization more knowledgeable, prepared, and competitive.
 Through core courses and an area of emphasis in finance, your employees will gain a stronger foundation and your company will have a greater edge in a fast-paced 21st century economy.

-- Investment Funds/Portfolio Management provides an overview of the theory and practice of investment management in highly competitive capital markets, and presents the fundamental principles of risk and return, portfolio diversification, asset allocation, efficient markets, active portfolio management and delegated portfolio performance evaluation.
-Integrated throughout the course is discussion of theory, empirical evidence and applications, focusing on how each concept relates to the practice of portfolio management.
+Provides an overview of the theory and practice of investment management in highly competitive capital markets, and presents the fundamental principles of risk and return, portfolio diversification, asset allocation, efficient markets, active portfolio management, and delegated portfolio performance evaluation.
+Integrated throughout the course is discussion of theory, empirical evidence, and applications, focusing on how each concept relates to the practice of portfolio management.